pieterfeenstra/whiteboard/README.md

 # whiteboard
-tracks the sticky notes on a whiteboard.
+Downloads the sticky notes on a whiteboard.

-put your whiteboard image in the directory.
+1: select your image by the file selector

-change the heights and width to the image.

-change the filename.

-register your own custom colours in the code.
+2: register your own custom colours in the code.
+3: set minimumDimension of sticky notes.

 press download button for each dectected picture.